awslabs/aws-deployment-framework/docs/admin-guide.md

 need for some of these resources to be regionally defined such as VPC's, Subnets, S3 Buckets etc. The optional `regional.yml` and associated `regional-params.json` files allow you to define what will be bootstrapped at a regional level.

-This means each region you specify in your _adfconfig.yml_ will receive this base stack.
+This means each region you specify in your `adfconfig.yml` will receive this base stack.
 The same is applied to updating the base stacks.
-When a new change comes in for any base template it will be updated for each of the regions specified in your adfconfig.yml.
+When a new change comes in for any base template it will be updated for each of the regions specified in your `adfconfig.yml`.

 The Deployment account has a minimum required `regional.yml` file that is part of the initial commit of the skeleton content.
-More can be added to this template as required however the existing resources should not be removed.
+More can be added to this template as required, however, the existing resources should not be removed.

 #### Global Bootstrapping

-Similar to [Regional Bootstrapping](#regional-bootstrapping) however defined at a global level.
+The global bootstrapping is similar to the [Regional Bootstrapping](#regional-bootstrapping) process.
+In this case, however, the resources are deployed at a global level.

 Resources such as IAM roles and other account wide resources should be placed in the `global.yaml` and optional associated parameters in `global-params.json` in order to have them applied to accounts.

-Any global stack is deployed in same region you choose to deploy your [deployment account](#deployment-account) into.
+Any global stack is deployed in the same region you choose to deploy your [deployment account](#deployment-account) into.

 Global stacks are deployed and updated first whenever the bootstrapping or updating process occur to allow for any exports to be defined prior to regional stacks executing.
 The Deployment account has a minimum required `global.yml` file that is included as part of the initial commit.
-More can be added to this template as required however, the default resources should not be removed.
+More can be added to this template as required, however, the default resources should not be removed.

 #### Bootstrapping Regions

 When you setup the initial configuration for the AWS Deployment Framework you define your parameters in the Serverless Application Repository, some of these details get placed into the [adfconfig.yml](#adfconfig).

 This file defines the regions you will use for not only bootstrapping but which regions will later be used as targets for deployment pipelines.
-Be sure you read the section on _adfconfig_ to understand how this ties in with bootstrapping.
+Be sure you read the [section on adfconfig](#adfconfig) to understand how this ties in with bootstrapping.

 #### Bootstrapping Recommendations